 Rica Concepcion, a veteran reporter, has been tracking police shootings on the drug beat since July.
 Now, she says, she is getting tired.

 “For a moment after the holidays, we somehow expected a change,” Concepcion told TIME last Tuesday.
 “But yesterday night till early morning, we went to seven drug shootings and decided not to go to five others.”

 While the killing of Mayor Espinosa has kicked up a stink in the Senate, and may provoke international scrutiny of the President’s drug war, Concepcion said that for people in the streets, where most of the killings are taking place, it would not make much difference.
-“Now they shout for justice is for the rich," she said.
-"There is no justice for the poor.”
+“Now they shout justice is for the rich,” she said.
+“There is no justice for the poor.”